MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

      ![quarantine automatically](./media/quarantine-automated.png)

-3. When **Admin quarantine** is applied, the following occurs behind the scenes:
+3. When **Admin quarantine** is applied, the following things occur behind the scenes:

    1. The original file is moved to the admin quarantine folder you set.
    2. The original file is deleted.